With Fusion Pro, you can add additional NAT configurations for scenarios in which a virtual machine shares the IP address and MAC address of your Mac.

 - Select Allow virtual machines on this network to connect to external networks (using NAT).

-- (Optional) Click the check box to Enable IPv6 and enter the IPv6 Prefix in the text box.
+- (Optional) Use the appropriate option to configure the IPv6 Prefix text box.

-- (Optional) To connect a physical network on the host system to this private network, select Connect the host Mac to this network.
+- (Optional) To connect the host system to this private network, select Connect the host Mac to this network.

 - (Optional) To use a local DHCP service to distribute IP addresses to virtual machines on the network, select Provide addresses on this network via DHCP.